NHS funding for prospective undergraduate students

 Will I be eligible for support from the government?

-In the first, second, third or fourth year of your studies (unless you are a graduate-entry student, in which case it will be the first year only), you will be funded by the standard student support package that is available from the government.
+In the first, second, third or fourth year of your studies, you will be funded by the standard student support package that is available from the government.
 Depending on the length of your term dates, you may be eligible for an extended amount of Maintenance Loan.

-If you are not a graduate entry student, but you intend to study Medicine or Dentistry as a second degree, then (if you are English) you will only receive a maintenance loan in your first four years of study and will be expected to pay the tuition fees yourself.
+If you intend to study Medicine or Dentistry as a second degree, then (if you are English) you will only receive a maintenance loan in your first four years of study and will be expected to pay the tuition fees yourself.
 In your 5th year onwards, funding will switch to the NHS, who will support both your fees and living costs through their normal bursary scheme.
 Different rules apply for students from Wales, Northern Ireland and Scotland - please contact us for advice.

 What is the NHS Bursary and how do I apply?

-You should create an online bursary-application account using the NHS's Bursary Online Support System (BOSS) before you begin your NHS-funded year(s).
-All students are expected to apply for an award that covers at least the payment of their tuition fees.
+You should create an online bursary application account using the NHS Student Bursaries system before you begin your NHS-funded year(s).
+All students are expected to apply for at least an award that covers the payment of their tuition fees.

 How will my tuition fees be covered?

-During the first four years of your degree, you will be able to take out a Tuition Fee Loan from the government (unless you're doing the degree as a 2nd, or graduate entry course) to cover your tuition fee costs.
+During the first four years of your degree, you will be able to take out a Tuition Fee Loan from the government (unless you're doing the degree as a 2nd degree) to cover your tuition fee costs.
 In your fifth year, the NHS will pay your tuition fees for you.

 What other support is available?